developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/setup/index.md

 ## Device Check-out

-Device Check-out is an _optional_ feature that maintains user accountability and traces device use.
+Device check-out/check-in is an _optional_ feature that maintains user accountability and traces device use.
 When enabled, a unique barcode is required for each user to scan at the start of their work shift.
 User operation in the check-out screen is limited to only scanning barcodes.
 The check-out screen is in kiosk mode, preventing the user from accessing the device until check-out is performed.

 * **Check-out:** At the start of a work shift, the user checks-out the device by scanning their unique barcode.
 This associates the user with the device, as seen in the device card and device details screen.
 * **Check-in:** At the end of a work shift, the user checks-in the device by placing it on a powered cradle or logging out through the top-right menu from the main device screen.
 After check-in, the user is no longer associated with the device.

-The Check-out/Check-in feature displays an overlay on top of the screen to enforce the user to scan their unique barcode, maintaining user accountability of the device.
+The check-out/check-in feature displays an overlay on top of the screen to enforce the user to scan their unique barcode, maintaining user accountability of the device.
 If any other app also uses a screen overlay, the check-out/check-in feature may conflict with the other app.
 For example, this feature cannot be used with Zebra’s MotionWorks Proximity application.
 <br>

-### Enable Check-out/Check-in
+### Enable check-out/check-in
 To toggle check-out:
 1. From the web portal, tap **Settings** in the left menu.
 2. Toggle **Checkin/Checkout** to enable the feature.
 <br>
-If enabled, Checkout appears as a category in the administrator and manager dashboard.
+If enabled, Checkout appears as a device state in the administrator and manager dashboard listing the devices that are checked-out.
 <br>

 ### Set Check-out Barcode Prefix
-When Check-out is enabled, by default no prefix is defined allowing all barcodes to be accepted.
+When check-out is enabled, by default no prefix is defined allowing all barcodes to be accepted.
 The administrator can configure a prefix in the form of a character string, adding a restriction to accept only barcodes that begin with the specified prefix.
 If a barcode scanned does not contain the prefix, check-out is not successful.
 <br><br>
 When generating a barcode with the prefix, the specified prefix is followed by the username identifier.
 The following is a sample barcode containing prefix “NGDTRK-” and username “JohnDoe”:
 <img style="height:80px" src="barcode-prefix.png"/>